 The Poole Harbour Case Study

-The Dorset Coast Forum have formulated a number of questionnaires with colleagues at Plymouth Marine Laboratory (VALMER project partner).
-These have been designed to capture:
+The Dorset Coast Forum formulated a number of questionnaires with colleagues at Plymouth Marine Laboratory (VALMER project partner).
+These were designed to capture:

 - Economic information about how much people are spending on their trip to Poole Harbour